tlamadon/bipartitepandas/docs/source/internal.rst

 * ``bipartitepandas.BipartiteEventStudyCollapsed``: Class for bipartite networks in collapsed event study format (i.e. employment spells are collapsed into a single observation)

+* ``bipartitepandas.BipartiteExtendedEventStudy``: Class for bipartite networks in extended event study format

+* ``bipartitepandas.BipartiteExtendedEventStudyCollapsed``: Class for bipartite networks in collapsed extended event study format (i.e. employment spells are collapsed into a single observation)

 * ``bipartitepandas.SimBipartite``: Class for simulating bipartite networks

 Base classes